 If your total awards are less than your demonstrated financial need, you may qualify for the Federal Work Study program.
 Work study allows students to obtain part-time jobs on-campus and in certain off-campus, community service positions.
 Students receive paychecks every other week according to the number of hours worked.

-A complete listing of work study positions is available at the Financial Aid Office.
+A complete listing of work study positions is available on line at the above site.
 The staff can also provide you with additional details about the work study program.

 To find out if you are eligible for a work study job, contact the Financial Aid Office.